LEAVE THE CLOUD. JOIN THE SWARM.

 Create an identity

 An identity is an Ethereum keypair used to sign feed updates — do this once.
+The default name is main if you don't specify one.

-$ swarm-cli identity create
+$ swarm-cli identity create --only-keypair

 • To list existing identities: